FernFerret/fernferret.github.io/content/posts/2021/06/etcd-performance-checking/index.md

 These are interesting. `etcd` wants the 99th percentile of the fsync stat to be `10ms`...
 We're at `434ms`.
 However, the 50th percentile is `11ms` which is 1/4 of the other 2 servers.
-This server has an
+This server has an SSD... so why is it so slow...

 ```text
   fsync/fdatasync/sync_file_range: